mlewis-everley/Marlin/README.md

     <br />
     <a href="https://fosstodon.org/@marlinfirmware"><img alt="Follow MarlinFirmware on Mastodon" src="https://img.shields.io/mastodon/follow/109450200866020466?domain=https%3A%2F%2Ffosstodon.org&logoColor=%2300B&style=social"></a>
 </p>

+Custom fork of Marlin Bugfix 2.1.x.
+The config is re-written from scratch using the base SV06 firmware as reference.

+This fork of Marlin adds additional features and tweaks, not present in the base marlin fork, including:

+  * Input shaping enabled by default (with a base config)
+  * Marlin Cancel Objects enabled (additional slicer config required)
+  * XY steppers increased to 1/64 microstepping for smoother (and quieter) operation at higher speeds
+  * Move Z-Safe probe location to front left (instead of center of bed)
+  * Enable "host actions" for better integration with OctoPrint

+---

+# Marlin 3D Printer Firmware

 Additional documentation can be found at the [Marlin Home Page](https://marlinfw.org/).
 Please test this firmware and let us know if it misbehaves in any way.
 Volunteers are standing by!